-What are Australia’s Blue Chip Shares?
+What are Australia’s Blue Chip stocks?

 While Australia doesn’t have an acronym-equivalent to FAANGs that carries the same prestige and glamour to the modern consumer, several Australian corporations have a long and successful history.
-This includes not just with Australian investors but globally.
+This includes not just with Australian investors, but globally.

+Perhaps the best place to begin identifying Australia’s blue chip stocks is with the S&P/ASX20 Index.
 While there are several household names on the S&P/ASX20, many would go over the average Australians head.
-At present, the top 20 are comprised predominantly of Financials at ~44%, followed by Materials at ~17% and Health Care at ~12%.
+At present, the top 20 are comprised predominantly of Financials (44%), followed by Materials (17%) and Health Care (12%).

 The full list of the S&P/ASX20 live can be found here, though this list has remained relatively consistent in recent years.

-With the Cash Rate at a historical low in December of 2019 (0.75%) interest rates are correspondingly low.
+At the time of writing, the Big Four banks have all recently recovered from their COVID-19 lows.
+CBA, in particular, has gained 40% in the past year.
+However, with the Cash Rate at a historical low (0.10%) interest rates are correspondingly low.
 Often, low-interest rates can not bode well for the banking sector’s profits, so this will be an interesting space for investors to watch.

 Not many health care corporations sit amongst the ASX20, but CSL group – otherwise known as the Commonwealth Serum Laboratories – have a market cap large enough to ensure Health Care is still a primary sector in the top 20.
 CSL is a manufacturer of biotechnology, researching as well as producing medicines that treat a variety of medical conditions.
-This year, CSL have turned 103, after being established in 1916 in response to Australia’s isolation throughout the war.
+This year, CSL have turned 105, after being established in 1916 in response to Australia’s isolation throughout the war.
 They were key in introducing medicines like penicillin to Australia, as well as vaccines against influenza and polio.

 If you’re comparing Online Share Trading companies, the comparison table below displays some of the companies available on Canstar’s database with links to the company’s website.
 The information displayed is based on an average of 6 trades per month.
 Please note the table is sorted by Star Rating (highest to lowest) followed by provider name (alphabetical).
 Use Canstar’s Online Share Trading comparison selector to view a wider range of Online Share Trading companies.